CoderXL/facebook-pop-for-swift/README.md

 ####POPProperty.swift

 This file provides POP's property keys (eg: `kPOPLayerBounds`) as Swift constant `String`s.
+You can also access POP's threshold values through `kPOPThresholdColor`, `kPOPThresholdPoint`, and `kPOPThresholdScale`.

-Note: I didn't port over all the keys POP supports.
-Sorry for any inconvenience this causes.
+Note: I didn't port all POP-supported property keys.
+Sorry for any inconvenience this causes!

 --